 This was my first ever visit to Blanchard.
 The folks in the community center were quite friendly.
 Towns like Blanchard may not have a lot of amenities, but they are close knit and that counts for a lot.

-As always, I welcome your suggestions of places to visit and profile whether in Page County or one of the other 98 counties.
-If you would wish to host the Iowa Adventurer or have a good idea, please drop me a note through my website.
+As always, I welcome your suggestions of places to visit and profile whether in Page County or any of the other 98 counties in Iowa.
+If you have a good idea or would like to host the Iowa Adventurer, please drop me a note through this website.